roverwing/RoverWingHardware/README.rst

 In addition, the RoverWing provides two ports for connecting quadrature encoders, one for each motor.
-The encoder ports use `JST PH4 <http://www.jst-mfg.com/product/detail_e.php?series=199>`_ connectors, and pinouts are shown below.
-These are the same connectors and pinouts as used by REV Robotics hubs, so one can use the same encoder cables.
+The encoder ports use `JST PH4 <http://www.jst-mfg.com/product/detail_e.php?series=199>`_ connectors, and pin order is  shown below:

-Encoder pin order:
 * Ground (pin closest to board edge)
 * 3.3V
 * Channel B
 * Channel A

+These are the same connectors and pinouts as used by REV Robotics hubs, so one can use the same encoder cables.
+For other suggested cables, see Cables_ section.

 Servos
 ======
 RoverWing provides four servo connections.
 They can be used for any servo which are controlled by standard PWM signal (500 us - 2500 us pulse duration) and 5V power.

 ..
 Note::
    That the total current available for servos and NeoPixel LEDs is about 4A.